-Depreciation Group Length of Depreciation Depreciated Assets 0 2 years battery electric vehicles, plug-in hybrid vehicles 1 4 years computers, communication equipment, passenger cars.
-2 6 years radiators, cooling and freezing equipment, machinery equipment, furniture, medical and dental tools and equipment.
-3 8 years electric motors, generators and transformers, ovens, burners.
-4 12 years prefabricated buildings, air-conditioning, elevators.
-5 20 years buildings and civil engineering structures (save for those in depreciation groups 4 and 6).
-6 40 years apartment buildings, hotels and similar buildings, administration buildings, other civil engineering structures.
+Depreciation group Length of depreciation Depreciated assets 0 Two years battery electric vehicles, plug-in hybrid vehicles 1 Four years computers, communication equipment, passenger cars 2 Six years radiators, cooling and freezing equipment, machinery equipment, furniture, medical and dental tools and equipment 3 Eight years electric motors, generators and transformers, ovens, burners

+Depreciation group Length of depreciation Depreciated assets 4 12 years prefabricated buildings, air-conditioning, elevators 5 20 years buildings and civil engineering structures (save for those in depreciation groups 4 and 6) 6 Forty years apartment buildings, hotels and similar buildings, administration buildings, other civil engineering structures

 Certain tangible assets may not be depreciated (e.g., natural resources and works of culture and art).
 Taxpayers can elect to depreciate assets by one of two depreciation methods (the methods allow either a straight-line depreciation or an accelerated depreciation approach); however, once the depreciation method for an asset is adopted, it may not be changed.
+Taxpayers whose annual turnover does not exceed EUR 49,790 may, in relation to certain assets, elect to use a more favorable depreciation method.